jmatss/skitspel/README.md

 # Skitspel
 A multiplayer game created to play with my colleagues at our weekly "fredagsfika".
 The game is ran on a computer that shares its screen.
-The clients connects through a webbrowser and communicates with the server over websockets.
+The clients connects through a web browser and communicates with the server over websockets.

 I currently have a client hosted remotely at: [skitspel.2a.se](https://skitspel.2a.se/).
-If the link doesn't work when you are reading this, you can simply launch the basic `client` locally in your browser with no problems.
+If the link doesn't work when you are reading this, you can simply launch the `client` locally in your browser with no problems.

 # Build
 ```
 cargo build --release
 ```
-Create an executable located in `.../server/target/release/server.exe` that can be ran to launch the game server.
+Creates an executable located in `.../server/target/release/server.exe` that can be ran to launch the game server.

 # Usage